tamyiuchau/KnowledgeLink/README.md

 or telegram: telegram.me/minpy
 Please don't repost, cause I want to keep track on the schedule Presently ~400 lines excluding comment and execution result

+#Why minimalism?
+1)I consider minimalism as implied by Occam's razor, which means it should more accurate represent what it is.
+2)Generally, less instructions means the program will run faster.
+3)It is less likely to make bugs as your mind doesn't have to keep tract of lots of expressions, and for those expression you need to keep track on, you clearly know why they exsist and what they behave.